bbolker/gLLMglnlmvlvMMM/README.md

 * "solves the problem raised in `fortunes::fortune("surgery")`!"

 [^1]: input is carefully screened to include only posts from people who know what they're talking about
+[^2]: Oxford commas? ~~We don't need no stinkin' Oxford commas~~  we don't have to show you any stinkin' Oxford commas ...